BrianVia/blog/src/pages/posts/003-organizing-ebook-files-with-python.md

 # The Problem

 Over the years, I’ve accumulated many hundreds of ebooks.
-Some from buying digital copies from places like Gumroad, others free online like [Software Engineering at Google](https://abseil.io/resources/swe-book/html/toc.html), or a vast majority, torrenting digital copies of ones that sit on my physical bookshelf in my office (don’t sue me?
-I just want easy access to information!)
+Some from buying digital copies from places like Gumroad, others free online like [Software Engineering at Google](https://abseil.io/resources/swe-book/html/toc.html).

 However as I became more and more busy, keeping a clean file structure to allow me to find what I’m looking for became harder and harder.
 The result was a hodgepodge of files without naming conventions, directories upon directories labeled “unorganized” as I tried to manually sift through hundreds of files, manually renaming them to the format I wanted, and placed inside of a single directory per book.
 It just became too much.